Skip to main content

 Confirmation Displayed

-You receive a success message with the work order ID
+You receive a success message with the work order ID, the Material Request is automatically generated

 Work Order ID Format